Making the microscopic visible

-Drawing intensive (6 month scholarship)
+Drawing intensive (6 month scholarship

-Careers & Opportunities
+Careers and Opportunities

-PhD Industry placements
+PhD Industry Placements

 We co-create placements with students to find something that is interesting to them and useful to us.
-Previous students have curated SciArt exhibitions, created award-winning animations, and build graphics toolkits to help researchers make better figures.
+Previous students have curated SciArt exhibitions, created award-winning animations, and built graphics toolkits to help researchers make better figures.